nennigb/amc2moodle/amc2moodle/moodle2amc/README.md

 # moodle2amc - Conversion from moodle XML file to LaTeX automultiplechoice file

+Require auto-multiple-choice install or to place at least the `automultiplechoice.sty` file
 ## How it works
     0. ordered the category
     1. parse structure with python, to get unambigious xml file easy to parse